 Here’s how I see it:

-Moxie gives it another go.
+But then, moxie gives it another go.

 George was runner up the first time she had a go at becoming Miss Texas in 1970.
 She was disappointed and was not interested in repeating the experience the second time.
 But the following year organizers pestered her to try again, this time as Miss Dallas.
 George resisted at first, but the thought of having a chance at that scholarship money was just too much to pass up.
-She decided to enter the night before the contest – using last year’s gown, swimsuit, and piano piece – AND WON!
+So she decided to enter the night before the contest – using last year’s gown, swimsuit, and piano piece – AND WON!
 And she kept winning, taking the title of Miss America in 1971.

 Moxie learns to live with mistakes.